 The rise of the National Socialists in Germany destroyed many of Robert Bosch’s efforts.
 The Weimar Republic crumbled, and large swathes of the German population were taken in by the National Socialists’ promises.
 On January 30, 1933, Adolf Hitler was appointed chancellor.
 The dictatorship lasted for 12 long years and culminated in the catastrophic second world war and the Holocaust.
 Robert Bosch, who always rejected the National Socialist ideology, was caught in a dilemma: if Bosch wanted to retain his life’s work, the company, he would have to demonstrate a minimum amount of cooperation.
 The company was classified as being “crucial to armaments production” and employed forced laborers.
 But even in such difficult times, Robert Bosch still found ways to do the right thing.
 He supported the members of the July 20 resistance group and provided financial help and other assistance to Jewish citizens attempting to flee Germany.
 Robert Bosch remained a keen advocate of democratic principles right up to his death in 1942.

 He enshrined his values in his will, laying down guidelines for managing the company’s assets: “Apart from the alleviation of all kinds of hardship, support should be given to promote health, education, programs to help the gifted, international reconciliation.”
 Bosch’s charitable commitment is continued today by Robert Bosch Stiftung GmbH, the owner of the company.
-True to the values of the company founder, the can be strengthened in Germany and Europe.
+True to the values of the company founder, the Stiftung supports projects that address the question of how democracy can be strengthened in Germany and Europe.

 I am the head of Historical Communications at Robert Bosch GmbH, and I work on preserving and communicating our company’s long and multifaceted history.
 Before joining Bosch in 2007, I was employed for over ten years in various museums in an academic capacity.
 I also worked freelance in the same field.
 As a historian and specialist in cultural studies, I want to show that history is far from dusty and lifeless, but rather relevant and exciting.